canonical/k8s-snap/docs/src/charm/howto/upgrade-patch.md

 ### Deciding if an upgrade is available

-Juju will contact charmhub daily to find new revisions of charms deployed in your models.
+Juju will contact Charmhub daily to find new revisions of charms deployed in your models.
 To see if the `k8s` or `k8s-worker` charms can be upgraded, set with the following: